-The following organisations have provided details of the initiatives they have undertaken and additional information that may be useful for campaign participants.
+The following organisations have provided further details of the initiatives they have undertaken.

 Share initiatives taken by your organisation by emailing: